Hikes

 Safety information

-Use of the trails and the information on this website is at hikers’ own risk.
-Local conditions may entail changes to routes.
-Valais/Wallis Promotion accepts no liability for the accuracy and completeness of information on this website.
+Use of the hiking trails and information on this website is at your own risk.
+Conditions on site may cause changes to the route.
+Valais/Wallis Promotion accepts no responsibility for the accuracy and completeness of the information on this website.
+Assess your own abilities and fitness well.
+Travel on the different routes is generally at your own responsibility.

 For all hikes: